Liu Hongwu

 Liu Hongwu (刘宏武; born December 1966) is a former Chinese politician who spent his entire career in southwest China's Guangxi Zhuang Autonomous Region.
-He was investigated by China's top anti-graft agency in January 2022.
+In January 2022, he was investigated by China's top anti-graft agency.
 Previously he served as vice chairman of Guangxi Zhuang Autonomous Region.
+In May 2023, Liu Hongwu was charged with bribery and abuse of power.

 Liu is the third vice-ministerial level official to be targeted by China's top anticorruption watchdog in 2022, after Zhang Yongze and Wang Bin.
 He is so far the second ministerial-level official from Guangxi caught since the 19th National Congress of the Chinese Communist Party in 2017, behind Liu Jun.
 He is a delegate to the 13th National People's Congress.

 Biography

 Liu was born in Changyang Tujia Autonomous County, Hubei, in December 1966, the year the Cultural Revolution broke out.
 In 1985, he was accepted to Wuhan University of Surveying and Mapping Science and Technology (now Wuhan University), majoring in photogrammetry and remote sensing.
 After university in 1989, he was despatched to the Central South Electric Power Design Institute of Ministry of Energy as a technician.

 Liu got involved in politics in June 1993, when he became an official in the Beihai Land Bureau in southwest China's Guangxi Zhuang Autonomous Region.
 He was vice mayor of Beihai in October 2006 and vice mayor of Hezhou in August 2013.
 In February 2016, he became deputy director of the Development and Reform Commission of Guangxi Zhuang Autonomous Region, rising to director in February 2018.
 In July 2020, he rose to become vice chairman of Guangxi Zhuang Autonomous Region, a position at vice-ministerial level.